gkovan/secure-microservices-example/README.md

      url 2: Snoop Token - calls the provider, passing a secure signed JWT token url 3: Exception - ???

-When the url 2 (Snoop Token request) is invoked, the following processing occurs:
+When url 2 (Snoop Token request) is invoked, the following processing occurs:
    - IndexRestController.java -> method snoopClient() gets invoked.
      - This method does the following things:
          - calls the JWTTokenService -> generateMSToken() method